valentincanonical/diy-microcloud/step-05-micro-cloud-native.md

 You first need to register your MicroK8s edge cluster with Juju.
 Click [here to scroll up](#register-your-microk8s-edge-clusters-with-juju).

-TODO
+TODO TODO TODO

 -->

-# Cleaning behind yourself
+# How to clean your machine

 If you used the Multipass option, it's super easy to clean things behind yourself once you're done with the tutorial: